mnobrega/jira-services/readme.md

 ### Quick Start and Examples
 * Connects to a master JIRA instance
 * Synchronizes all the referred JQL issues with a local database
 * With the information stored creates reports or sends the issues to another slave JIRA instance

+* Slave JIRA
+- Create a project

 ### Available Services
 * Issue real time spent calculation